 Solar PV generation has a negative effect on consumption with no effect on peak network loading.
-This effect due to the timing of domestic load peak demand which is on winter weekday evenings after sunset.
+This effect is due to the timing of domestic load peak demand which is on winter weekday evenings after sunset.

 Solar generation therefore has a significant effect on incremental growth in consumption.
 Ongoing growth in PV distributed generation will likely have a detrimental effect on system load factor.
-This has been taken into account in the 2018 demand forecasts.
+This has been taken into account in the 2019 demand forecasts.

 Modelling of the potential effects on the distribution network of various future PV generation scenario's is being undertaken at present.
-Steps to avoid potential network voltage management problems due to high solar PV penetration levels in the future are being identified.
+Steps to avoid potential network voltage management problems due to high solar PV penetration levels in the future have been taken and are ongoing.
 These include ensuring that generation in LV networks is within the capacity limits of the networks and that it is balanced across the three phases of the supply.
-Inverter configuration settings that will maximise the hosting capacity of the network for distributed generators are also being identified and prescribed.
+Inverter configuration settings that will maximise the hosting capacity of the network for distributed generators have also been identified and implemented.